Holiday inspiration currently loading...

 Day Five – Crossing the border by private transfer

 After breakfast, you’ll be met at your hotel by our handpicked driver-guide and taken on a fascinating day out through the sweeping and historic landscapes of the Borders and Northumberland.
-With visible history all the way back to Roman times and some of the UK’s most undiscovered scenery, this is rapidly becoming one of our favourite places to visit and tour.
+With visible history all the way back to Roman times and some of the UK’s most undiscovered scenery, this is rapidly becoming one of our favourite places in England to visit and tour.
 Arrive at your next outstanding castle hotel just in time for a drink at the bar, before dinner in the welcoming restaurant.

 Your castle hotel in Northumberland